felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.20.0-b.1 =
+= 1.20.0-b.2 =

-(2018/01/10) Extended the &#91;schema&#93; shortcode 'prop' attribute to allow adding new array elements (instead of merging / replacing property values by default).
+(2018/01/10) Added a Course Provider option in the Social and Search Optimization metabox for the Schema Course type.
+Extended the &#91;schema&#93; shortcode 'prop' attribute to allow adding new array elements.

 = 1.19.3 =